Silchester

 Silchester is a village and civil parish about 5 mi north of Basingstoke in Hampshire.
-It is adjacent to the county boundary with Berkshire and about 9 mi southwest of Reading.
+It is adjacent to the county boundary with Berkshire and about 9 mi south-west of Reading.

-Silchester is most notable for the archaeological site and Roman town of Calleva Atrebatum, an Iron Age and later Atrebates Celtic settlement first occupied by the Romans in about AD 45.
+Silchester is most notable for the archaeological site and Roman town of Calleva Atrebatum, an Iron Age and later Atrebates settlement first occupied by the Romans in about AD 45.
 The site includes what is considered the best-preserved Roman town wall in Great Britain and the remains of what may be one of the earliest Christian churches found in the British Isles.

 Today, the modern village lies just outside the ancient Roman walls and maintains a rural character, with a small population and local amenities including a village hall, a pub, and access to walking trails on its extensive commons.

-History

 Archaeology

+Archaeological research around Silchester and the Roman town of Calleva Atrebatum has focused on long-term landscape development, particularly the relationship between the Late Iron Age oppidum, the Roman civitas capital, and its wider rural hinterland.

-The University of Reading is leading a five-year archaeological research project to explore the later prehistoric use of the landscape around Silchester Roman Town and its underlying Late Iron Age oppidum (ancient Celtic fortified town).
-To date (2020) the project has identified 671 new archaeological sites, from the Neolithic through to WWII, in addition to the 267 already known.
-A number of reports on the archaeological investigations have been published by Historic England.
+The University of Reading leads the Silchester Environs Project, which uses geophysical survey, aerial photography and lidar to investigate the wider archaeological landscape surrounding the Roman town.
+The project has identified several hundred previously unrecorded archaeological sites spanning from the Neolithic period through to the modern era, significantly expanding the known archaeological record of the area.

+Historic England has also undertaken extensive survey work across Silchester and surrounding parishes, including geophysical survey and analytical earthwork recording.
+These studies have refined understanding of the Roman town plan, its hinterland, and earlier and later landscape features.